Why Societies Need Hero Stories

 When we watch their struggles, we feel like it is us, and we can identify with them overcoming these challenges.
 In other words, we inherently want to experience the Quest and the growth it brings.
 Looking at heroes allows the reader insight into how they might react in extraordinary situations, if and only if they had already gone through enough struggle, and had evolved to become something more; looking at them shows what we would like to be – the best version of ourselves.

-Personally, following the Hero on his journey allows to realize the potential for and begin to fantasize about our own apotheotic moment: a moment wherein we become whole in the highest sense of the word; a moment wherein we could set aside fear and claim the ability to do what is right or needed.
+Personally, following the Hero on his journey allows us to realize the potential for own apotheotic moment: a moment wherein we become whole in the highest sense of the word; a moment wherein we could set aside fear and claim the ability to do what is right or needed.

-And so, in a very trues sense, Hero stories are not only inspirational, but aspirational; they allow to to see the potential for change, first within ourselves, and in the world.
+And so, in a very true sense, Hero stories are not only inspirational, but aspirational; they allow to see the potential for change, first within ourselves, and in the world.

 Or, perhaps better stated, these stories help us realize that striving for positive personal change places us in the best position to change the world for the better.

 If I had to summarize all of this in a single sentence, it would be this: superheroes (and superhero movies) are universally appealing—and important—to us because, very simply, they inspire us to greater heights.